 Reverse Biased Diode

-What are the Popular Rectifier Diodes?
+What are the popular rectifier diodes?

-- The some rectifier diodes are explained here
+- Some rectifier diodes are explained here.

 Diode | Maximum Voltage | Maximum Current | Maximum Frequency |